noracbyrd/friendface/README.md

 * I managed to get the database linked - the user's entries are saved in the database and can be displayed via the wee easter egg on the homepage.
 But, it would be extra nice to actually use a database query for the logic, and not only run the logic from the API.
 * The modal.
 Oh lawd, the modal.
 It is extremely basic right now - displays the text and image it's supposed to but MY does it look ghastly.
 * Currently users can get away with not entering their name or profile picture.
 It would be good to make that impossible.
+* Would be nice to have some semblance of design...I tried to use a background image, and that image shows up locally, but I guess Heroku doesn't like it.